Working Papers

 Abstract

-We build a dynamic multi-region model of climate and economy with emission permit trading among 12 aggregated regions in the world.
-We solve for the dynamic Nash equilibrium under noncooperation, wherein each region adheres to the emission cap constraints following commitments that were first outlined in the 2015 Paris Agreement and updated in subsequent years.
-Our model shows that the emission permit price reaches $811 per ton of carbon by 2050.
-We demonstrate that a regional carbon tax is complementary to the global cap-and-trade system, and the optimal regional carbon tax is equal to the difference between the regional marginal abatement cost and the permit price.
+We build a dynamic multi-region model of climate and economy with emission permit trading among 12 aggregated regions of the world.
+We solve for the dynamic Nash equilibrium under noncooperation, wherein each region adheres to the emission cap constraints following commitments that were first outlined in the 2015 Paris Agreement and later strengthened under the Glasgow Pact.
+Our model shows that the emission permit price reaches $923 per ton of carbon by 2050, and global average temperature is expected to reach 1.7 degrees Celsius above the pre-industrial level by the end of this century.
+We demonstrate, both theoretically and numerically, that the regional social cost of carbon is equal to the difference between the regional marginal abatement cost and the permit price.
+We find significant heterogeneity in the regional social cost of carbon, and that global emission trading has little impact on this measure.
+We also find that when the regional emission caps are lax, and therefore non-binding, a global emission trading system may lead to higher emissions under noncooperation, underscoring the necessity of maintaining stringent global emission caps to ensure efficient functioning of the emission trading system.

 Publications